harryho/blog-hugo/content/cache/golang/go-program-lang.md

 The elements of maps and channels, though not ordinary variables, are also subject to similar implicit assignments.

-An assignment, explicit or implicit, is always legal if the left-hand side (the variable) and the right-hand side (the value) have the same type.
+Anassignment, explicit or implicit, is always legal if the left-hand side (the variable) and the right-hand side (the value) have the same type.
 More generally, the assignment is legal only if the value is assignable to the type of the variable.

 The rule for assignability has cases for various types, so we’ll explain the relevant case as we introduce each new type.
 For the types we’ve discussed so far, the rules are simple: the types must exactly match, and nil may be assigned to any variable of interface or reference type.
 Constants (§3.6) have more flexible rules for assignability that avoid the need for most explicit conversions.